 I don’t really remember I was in a lot of sports so we often traveled out of town so I got pretty used to roadtrips.
 My first trip out of the country though was when I was a Junior in high school and I went on a church Mission trip to Chihuahua, Mexico.
 We did the whole shebang to get there, fundraising dinners, carwashes, support letters, etc. I was fairly sure with my 3rd year high school Spanish I was really going to reach a lot of people, ha.

 We mostly did all the stereotypical mission-y things like painting a church, VBS (vacation bible school), outreaches in orphanages and old peoples homes, passing out balloons to kids in parks that said things like “Jesus Lives!”
 The most memorable thing that we did though was visit a men’s penitentiary to play soccer.
-The “field” was a concrete slab with a really high chain link fence all the way around it and a wall of people 10 people deep against the fence watching us play.
+The “field” was a concrete slab with a really high chain link fence all the way around it and a wall of people 10 people deep.
 The field was also surrounded by 4 huge buildings and in each window was a face staring out.
 I sorta felt like we were on the movie The Gladiator and at the end the convicts were going to vote on whether or not we had to stay there forever.
 I was the only girl who played so naturally once they found out my name there was a lot of shouting Evanie, Evanie, Evanie!!!
 It was exciting and also really surreal to hear your name being shouted by lots and lots of Mexican-Man-Convicts.

 At the end of the game my youth group leader made me give my testimony because I was the “star” and I remember thinking, “What is my testimony again?”
 I grew up going to church because my parents do, didn’t seem like a very good or inspiring story.
 I had not had a particularly hard childhood or any born again experiences.
 It was the singularly most intimidating moment of my life as I improvised my own story of how I came to believe in God.
 And I can just imagine the hundreds of Mexican inmates listening to a white, privileged, 16-year-old stuttering and sputtering like she had something important to say, something to bring to those poor criminals – it’s the audacity that gets me.
 The total belief I had in coming to Mexico (further ingrained in me by the church) that I had something to bring the impoverished people of Mexico!
 The message!
 I was going to somehow make there lives better by being there for two weeks.